 When letters go silent in a word Where do they go?
 Do they ever make it out?
 How do people know That they are there?
 Not just anywhere, Hiding somewhere In a world of words, In plain sight, And yet no one values their existence,

 Reminiscing isn’t a day’s work.
 You get that when you see a cadence of poetry caught between its whopping 200 leaflets.
 They speak of love lost, sing songs of tragedy, of a broken heart that claims to have reconciled but clearly hasn’t.
-There’s years of
+There are years

 A balloon.
 Its thread tangled to a Rose Plant.
 It struggles with the wind.
 Comes close to being pricked, but rises again every time.
 Wants to break free.
 But is tied down by its thread that won’t let go.
 A sudden gush of wind flows.